webcompat/webcompat-metrics-client/README.md

 [![travis status]][travis-ci]
 [![PRs Welcome]][make-a-pull-request]

-Webcompat metrics is an application to power metrics for [webcompat.com]
+webcompat-metrics is a JavaScript application using [React] and [Redux] to power metrics for [webcompat.com]

 ### Quick Setup